jmptrader/gofixedlength/README.md

 String offsets are zero based.

 ##European-styled numbers
-To parse documents that use a comma "," instead of the decimal point, just set to true the corresponding global variable:
+To parse documents that use a comma "," instead of the decimal point, just set to `true` the corresponding global variable:

+	func init() {
-`gofixedfield.DECIMAL_COMMA = true`
+		gofixedfield.DECIMAL_COMMA = true
+	}